 • Written consent.

-• Students should be encouraged to hand them into the welfare assistant rather than keeping them on their person.
+• Students should be encouraged to hand medication into the Medical Officer rather than keeping it on their person.

 It is recommended that the school keeps its own stock of tablets.
-This reduces the risk of pupils carrying medicines.
+This reduces the risk of students carrying medicines.

-Parental consent would still be required prior to administering any medicines.
+Parental consent is still required prior to administering any medicines.

 Email: welfare@kingsway.stockport.sch.uk